XingSc29/Writeups/writeups/HTB/web-challenge/Weather_App/README.md

 ## Challenge description
 Weather App is an above-intermediate difficulty web challenge.
 This web challenge involves SQL injection and advanced SSRF vulnerabilities.

-When you browse the web app, it won't show any links/buttons or routes, so the provided source code files are necessary for us to explore the web app.
-This write up expects you to have the web app source code files downloaded from HTB.
+When you browse the web app, it won't show any links/buttons or routes, so the provided source code files are necessary for you to explore the web app.
+This write up expects you to have the web app source code files downloaded from HTB already.

 Initial methodology to find SQL injection
 -----------------------------------------

-Downloaded the provided file.
-By viewing `index.js` in the `challenge` folder, we can know that there is a database called `weather.db` being initialized.
+After downloading the provided file and viewing `index.js` in the `challenge` folder (this is the first file to look at as it will be run automatically when the web app is initialized), we can know that there is a database called `weather.db` being initialized.

-The next file to look at is `challenge/routes/index.js` because this file determines which URL path we have access to and their functions.
+The next file to look at is `challenge/routes/index.js` because this file determines which URL path we have access to and their corresponding functions.
 We have `/register` (GET&POST), `/login` (GET&POST), `/api/weather` (POST).

 The `/login`'s POST function shows this: